bodokaiser/mrtoct-tensorflow/README.md

 To use `pix2pix` we need image pairs we can create them from `data/nii` with `matlab/convert.m` in `data/png`.
 Manually remove slices with reduced MRI.

+To use the present tensorflow implementation you need to convert data from `data/nii` to `data/tfr` in tfrecord format with `python convert.py`.

 [RIRE]: http://www.insight-journal.org/rire
 [SPM12]: http://www.fil.ion.ucl.ac.uk/spm/software/spm12/